sjwhelpley/sjwhelpley/README.md

 ## Hi there, I'm Sam 👋
-### I'm a rising senior at the University of Pittsburgh & an aspiring frontend developer.
+### I'm a rising senior at the University of Pittsburgh & aspiring frontend developer.
 I am studying Information Science, Computer Science, and Digital Media.

 For more about my experiences and projects, visit [samwhelpley.me](http://samwhelpley.me).

 <!--